foco21/jprocess/README.md

 unprocess uses the [Camera2 API][1] to capture raw sensor data from the camera before being converted to a human-viewable file format.

 The app now allows users to select individual physical cameras (wide, telephoto, ultra-wide, etc.) from a list and switch between them directly on the camera screen.
-Users can choose between RAW (.dng), JPEG (.jpg), or PNG (.png) for the final, saved file.
+Users can choose between RAW (.dng), JPEG (.jpg), or PNG (.png) for the final, saved file, and can optionally enable a watermark with device and shot information.
 This ensures every photo is purely optical and unprocessed.

 [1]: https://developer.android.com/reference/android/hardware/camera2/package-summary.html